-The user fee is levied at a rate of 5.5% on inpatient and outpatient revenue.
-Prior to July 1, 2015, the user fee was levied at a rate of 6.0% on inpatient revenue and 3.83% on outpatient revenue.
 The fee applies to all non-governmental hospitals with the exception of the children's hospital, psychiatric hospitals and specialty hospitals.
 Certain financially distressed hospitals are also exempt from the fee on outpatient revenue.
-The user fee raises approximately \$556.1 million annually.

-Exempt hospitals include the children's hospital, psychiatric hospitals, specialty hospitals, and certain financially distressed hospitals.
-Exemptions are identified in the table below.
+Exempt hospitals include the children's hospital, psychiatric hospitals, specialty hospitals and certain financially distressed hospitals.
+Exemptions are identified in the table on the following page.